DD2XAlpha/Graphitti/readme.md

 ### DD2XAlpha note blog

+##### Feb 15th, 2025
+---
+Current navbar functionality is complete, all options of the navbar now works!!
+I am feeling proud 😊

 ##### Feb 12th, 2025
 ---
 Ok, I was so desperate to add modify the UI, when I was running tests I couldn't bare my own creation 😂, so I have added: